 The top native IaC providers include Amazon Web Services(AWS), Microsoft Azure, and Google Cloud Platform(GCP).
 They are considered native providers of IaC because their offerings work best within their own cloud platforms.

-Managing the entire AWS infrastructure using Infrastructure as Code through AWS CloudFormation brings automation to the manual provisioning process and enables the developers and administrators to instantiate the required infrastructure through configuration files.
+Managing the entire AWS infrastructure using Infrastructure as Code through AWS CloudFormation brings automation to the manual provisioning process and enables the developers and administrators to instantiate the required Infrastructure through configuration files.
 Read More

 Microsoft Azure enables its customers to easily manage the Azure resources by implementing and taking advantage of Infrastructure as Code through Azure Resource Manager (ARM).
-With ARM Templates, you can define the desired state of your infrastructure and achieve consistent results through the principle of idempotence.
+With ARM Templates, you can define the desired state of your Infrastructure and achieve consistent results through the principle of idempotence.
 Read More

 The productivity of developers increases with IaC into the picture, and thus, the software delivery lifecycle gets accelerated and becomes more efficient.
 With IaC, developers can rapidly get provisioned with their sandbox or CI/CD environments; the QA team can provision production-like stable test environments for thorough testing; the security team can quickly get their staging environment provisioned for user acceptance testing; finally, the entire infrastructure and application source code can be deployed to the production environment at one go.

+Like the application source code, your desired infrastructure code should also be managed through CI/CD.
+Automated tests should be set up to run every time a change is configured to the code.
+Continuous testing should be applied to the infrastructure configurations to ensure that post-deployment issues might not prevail afterwards.
+Continuous monitoring should be set up to continuously detect threats and monitor the Infrastructure's security throughout the development lifecycle.
 Additionally, with a proper continuous integration process in place, you can deploy the configuration templates multiple times to provide and work on multiple on-demand environments with consistent configurations, thus, mitigating the risk of any potential errors.